 As investors, we analyse opportunities and risks to our investments.
 Data availability and quality is a requirement for this.
 We encourage companies to be transparent about the topics raised in this document.
 Norges Bank Investment Management uses such information to identify how water challenges may affect companies’ performance and prospects, and to assess whether the company board and management are taking relevant steps to develop a long-term business strategy addressing such challenges.

-Our EXPECTATIONS TOWARDS COMPANIES
+EXPECTATIONS TOWARDS COMPANIES

-Boards should understand the broader environmental and social consequences of business operations.
+Based on standards such as the G20/OECD Principles of Corporate Governance and the OECD Guidelines for Multinational Enterprises,boards should understand the broader environmental and social consequences of business operations.
 They must set their own priorities and account for the associated outcomes.
 Boards should ascertain that relevant water challenges and opportunities are integrated in corporate strategy and investment planning, risk management, and reporting.
 They should ensure that responsibilities are clearly defined within the organisation and they should effectively guide, monitor, and review the company’s management in these efforts.

 A. Integrate relevant water management challenges and opportunities in business strategy and planning.